 - 1. First Aid will be administered, as necessary; - 2.
 Parents/Guardians will be contacted for more serious injuries, as necessary; - 3.
-Injury report will be completed, with a copy sent to you by text and the original placed in your child's file.
+Injury report will be completed in Procare.

 For children who sustain a minor injury that may require medical attention, the following steps will be taken: